dhbradshaw/ProjectEulerFastRust/README.md

 ### 2. Hunt where there's game.

 If you're searching for a rare condition, the slowest thing you can do is check everything.
-For example, if you're looking for numbers that are both hexagonal and pentagonal numbers, don't check every number to see if it's hexagonal and pentagonal.
+For example, if you're looking for numbers that are both hexagonal and pentagonal, don't check every number to see if it's hexagonal.
 Instead, generate hexagonal numbers.
 Maybe even co-generate pentagonal numbers.

 If you're looking for palindromes that meet a particular condition, don't check every number to see if it's a palindrome.
 Generate the palindromes.